 NHMRC’s Community and Consumer Advisory Group

-In 2014 NHMRC has established a new Community and Consumer Advisory Group (CCAG) to provide timely, high level, strategic advice to the NHMRC, including its Council and Principal Committees, on health matters and on health and medical research matters from a consumer and community perspective.
+In 2013 NHMRC established a Community and Consumer Advisory Group (CCAG) to provide timely, high level, strategic advice to the NHMRC, including its Council and Principal Committees, on health matters and on health and medical research matters from a consumer and community perspective.

-At present CCAG has a key role in providing advice on Cases for Action developed by the Research Translation Faculty.
-Further information on CCAG can be obtained from www.nhmrc.gov.au/about/nhmrc-committees/community-and-consumer-advisory-group
+CCAG has a key role in providing advice on Cases for Action developed by the Research Translation Faculty.
+Further information on CCAG can be obtained from the NHMRC website under Community and Consumer Advisory Group.

 NHMRC’s Working Committee on Consumer and Community involvement in NHMRC grant assessment

 NHMR has established a working committee to give further consideration to how consumer and community perspectives are taken into account in our grant assessment processes.
 The committee will consider and make recommendations regarding the form and level of consumer and community involvement in our research funding activities for further consideration by NHMRC Research Committee.

 The Statement on Consumer Involvement in Health and Medical Research

 NHMRC and the Consumers’ Health Forum of Australia Ltd (CHF) recently released the draft Statement on Consumer Involvement in Health and Medical Research for public consultation.
 The draft Statement is an update of the Statement on Consumer Participation in Health and Medical Research, which was released by NHMRC and CHF and 2002.
 For further information, including how to make a submission, can be obtained from the NHMRC's Public Consultation website.

 This website recognises the important role that clinical trials play in Australia, both in improving the health of all Australians and in the Australian economy.